crate/cloud-reference/docs/subscription-plans.rst

 Let's break this down further to clarify what each of these statements mean.

-As seen above, CrateDB Cloud's SaaS offer is divided into four plans.
+As seen above, CrateDB Cloud's SaaS offer is divided into five plans.
 Each plan has a starting number of nodes (usually 3), that can be scaled to a larger number (between 4 and 15).
 Because the hardware capacity in each plan and tier is different, a node of the **GP** plan at the **Basic** tier, for example, is